Do I Need a Tax ID Number for My Business?

 - Mail: Complete Form SS-4 (PDF) and send it to the appropriate IRS address.
 Your EIN will be mailed to you.

-Unless you operate a sole proprietorship or an LLC with no employees, you will need a tax ID number for your small business.
-The best way to learn about this and other aspects of business tax law is to speak with an attorney.
-Get started today with a free legal evaluation of your tax-related situation.
+Unless you operate a sole proprietorship or an LLC with no employees, you will most likely need a tax ID number for your small business.
+The best way to learn about tax ID numbers, and other aspects of business tax law, is to speak with a skilled tax attorney near you.